Polyp (medicine): Risks

 The risks of progression to colorectal cancer increase if the polyp is larger than 1 cm and contains a higher percentage of villous component.
 Also, the shape of the polyps is related to the risk of progression into carcinoma.
 Polyps that are pedunculated (with a stalk) are usually less dangerous than sessile polyps (flat polyps).
 Sessile polyps have a shorter pathway for migration of invasive cells from the tumor into submucosal and more distant structures, and they are also more difficult to remove and ascertain.
 Sessile polyps larger than 2 cm usually contain villous features, have a higher malignant potential, and tend to recur following colonoscopic polypectomy.

 Although polyps do not carry significant risk of colon cancer, tubular adenomatous polyps may become cancerous when they grow larger.
 Larger tubular adenomatous polyps have an increased risk of malignancy when larger because then they develop more villous components and may become sessile.

-It is estimated that an individual whose parents have been diagnosed with an adenomatous polyp has a 50% greater chance to develop colon cancer than individuals with no family history of colonic polyps. there is no way to establish the risks of colon polyps of patients with a family history of them.
-Overall, nearly 6% of the population, regardless of family history, is at risk of developing colon cancer.
+It is estimated that an individual whose parents have been diagnosed with an adenomatous polyp has a 50% greater chance to develop colon cancer than individuals with no family history of colonic polyps.
+Research suggests approximately 5 percent of colon cancer cases are due to an inherited genetic mutation.